SupportTools/rancher-projects/README.md

 `--namespace` sets the namespace name to be created and/or assigned.
 `--create-project` sets whether to create the project.
 (Optional) If project does not exist, it will be created.
 `--create-namespace` sets whether to create the namespace.
 (Optional) If namespace does not exist, it will be created.
+`--create-kubeconfig` sets whether to create a kubeconfig file.
+(Optional) If kubeconfig file does not exist, it will be created.
+`--kubeconfig` sets the path to the kubeconfig file.
+(Optional) Default is rancher-projects-kubeconfig.
 `--help` prints this help message.

 ## Examples